vantezzen/multithreaded-brainfuck-c/README.md

 All brainfuck threads share the same data stack so you can work on the same values and share results.

 > Disclaimer: This repo is really just for fun.
-You probably shouldn't create a production with multithreaded brainfuck.
-This interpreter is also far from perfect, this is my first project in C - feel free to create a PR if you find something that could be improved
+You probably shouldn't create a production system with multithreaded brainfuck.
+> This interpreter is also far from perfect, this is my first project in C - feel free to create a PR if you find something that could be improved.

 # Symbols